jankotek/mapdb-site/doc/transactions.rst

 Single global transaction
 -------------------------

-This mode is default option.
-In this case DB has single global transaction.
-It is very simple to use since user does not have to handle concurrent write conflicts and rollback.
+This mode is the default option.
+In this case DB has a single global transaction.
+It is very simple to use, since the user does not have to handle concurrent write conflicts and rollback.
 In this case the store is protected by Write-Ahead-Log.